 6) The Table for the Ruffini method is a construction used to factorize particular polynomials and involves manipulating only the coefficients of the monomials that make up the polynomial previously ordered by decreasing degree of the main variable.
 In the Insert Table menu, select the Table for the Ruffini rule.
 A guided configuration window appears, which requires the insertion of the coefficients of the ordered polynomial, separated by spaces.
-A table with 3 rows and a number of columns corresponding to the number of previously inserted coefficients plus one column preceding them is then created, where the known term of the divisor polynomial will be inserted.
+A table with 3 rows and a number of columns corresponding to the number of previously inserted coefficients plus one column preceding them is then created, where the known term of the divisor particularly easy on the last row.

+polynomial will be inserted.
 Then, operations are performed according to known rules.
 The advantage of this structure is the facilitated navigation with the F10 key in rows and columns as in all tables

-10.6 Text selection
+10.7 Text selection

-The shortcut key that inserts a text section when CTRL J

-in a math environment, or inserts a math section in

-the text environment

-Insert menu, Change context

-Copying and pasting a text (even from another text

-program) in a mathematical context.

-Copying and pasting a mathematical fragment

-(even taken from another text program) in a

-mathematical context.

-By tapping the icon from the visual menu. ø A
+The shortcut key that inserts a text section when in a math environment, or inserts a math section in the text environment Insert menu, Change context Copying and pasting a text (even from another text program) in a mathematical context.
+Copying and pasting a mathematical fragment (even taken from another text program) in a mathematical context.
+By tapping the icon from the visual menu. $\square{\mathbb{A}}$

-10.7 Selection from menu
+10.8 Selection from menu